invesdwin/invesdwin-util/README.md

 #### `@ParallelSuite`
 Use this annotation instead of `@Suite` from JUnit to parallelize test suites/classes/methods.
 The annotation provides parameters to configure parallelization needs and control inheritance.
 #### `Locks`
 Creates named locks that help debugging deadlocks by printing traces or timeouts when they occur as an extension of [CycleDetectingLockFactory from Guava](https://github.com/google/guava/blob/master/guava/src/com/google/common/util/concurrent/CycleDetectingLockFactory.java).
 For example wrong order of lock/unlock or keeping readLocks open so that a writeLock can never be acquired or blocks for too long.
-Also offers ILockingStrategy wrappers that allow to use BusyWaiting/SpinWaiting strategies instead of the default blocking lock prcedures for low latency scenarios.
+Also offers ILockingStrategy wrappers that allow to use BusyWaiting/SpinWaiting strategies instead of the default blocking lock procedures for low latency scenarios.

 ## Collections
 #### `ILockCollectionFactory`